tjtakys/NIR-dark/README.md

 5. **`plots_all_galaxies.py`**
    - Generates comparison plots across all galaxies studied.
-   - Unlike the other scripts, the working directories for each individual galaxy must be specified within the script.
+   - Unlike the other scripts, the working directories for each individual galaxy must be specified within the script (in a list in the main function only for this script).
    - Should be executed only after completing the analysis of all galaxies of interest.

 ---